OlegFlores/lowlevel/How to disassemble and patch stripped ELF binary.md

 ```

-Two lines are important here:
+Two lines are important for us here:
-- `Entry point: 0x2610` entry point of the executable file (a wrapper for the main)
+- `Entry point: 0x2610` entry point of the executable file, a wrapper for the main()
-- `0x0000000000002520 - 0x0000000000005562 is .text` (the range of addresses where the instructions reside)
+- `0x0000000000002520 - 0x0000000000005562 is .text` (the range of addresses where the executable instructions reside)

 We see that entry point address is within the range of the .text section.
 Ok.
 Let's see the actual instructions there: